By Steve Hind & Nabil Mohamed

 Marc: There’s a pre-filtering a filtering process for the startup applications.
 We chose the best 10 with pre-set criteria.
 After that the startups are invited to present their ideas and a set of judges can ask questions before an audience at the conference (they have no idea about the startups beforehand).
 Judges are entrepreneurs, VCs, or even run accelerators.
 One judge this year was Lebanese entrepreneur Henri Asseily who founded Shopzilla and later sold it for over $500m.
 Judges are successful people who know what they’re talking about.

-Ali: [The prize of] $40k is a drop in the bucket for some of these companies.
+Ali: $40k is a drop in the bucket for some of these companies.
 The opportunity is really the exposure to other entrepreneurs, or investors, or potential employees in the audience.
 We gave all the startups a chance to present at the career fair on Sunday and they all later had lines of people waiting to speak with them.
 So basically what we give them is a platform to raise funds and showcase their ideas.

 The Harbus: What else happens on the business day?

 Ali: A number of keynote speeches, panel discussions, and networking events are held.
 The networking event this year was at the same time as a career fair - attendees could go back and forth and essentially do both at the same time.

 Marc: The panels covered several business topics ranging from Gas shortages in the Arab world, Arab women’s’ roles in business, innovation and entrepreneurship, spurring development through political change, and several other topics; the women in business panel was highly lauded from the audience